nickwallen/metron-commit-stuff/README.md

 Merge 'nickwallen/METRON-111' and use 'PR#80' to resolve 'METRON-111'?
 [N/y] y
 ```

-After reviewing the information, simply enter `y` at the prompt.
+(2) Review the summary and enter `y` at the prompt, if you are satisfied.
 This will begin the process of preparing the commit.

 ```
 ----> clone origin and fetch upstream <----